philsturgeon/phil.bike/src/content/trees.md

 Even if you're fine with living in a barren world with vanishing fertile soil causing rapidly creeping desertification interspersed with mass flooding from a busted water cycle, and rapid cycle of destroying whatever woodland has not already arbitrarily caught on fire in order to make more farmland, think about how much better it is riding through woods than open fields.

-Before the end of June I want to hit 5,000 trees, so start [donating now](https://edenprojects.org/user/philsturgeon/), and/or set up a monthly subscription with [Offset Earth](https://offset.earth/).
+Before the end of June I want to hit 5,000 trees, so start [donating now](https://edenprojects.org/user/philsturgeon/), and/or set up a monthly subscription with [Offset Earth][offsetearth].

 After you've donated, forward the confirmation/receipt to hey@phil.bike or let me know on [@philsturgeon](https://twitter.com/philsturgeon) and I'll top up the total.